StarThinking/ZebraConf/README.md

 Directory Structure
 -------------------
- * `app_meta` contains the metadata information about the applications.
-Currently, we have applied ZebraConf to 4 popular applications (HDFS, YARN, MR, HBASE).
-The metadata information will be used by scripts to set up testing environment.
+ * `app_meta` contains the metadata information about the four applications (HDFS, YARN, MR, HBASE) we applied.
+The information will be used to set up testing environment.
- * `agent` contains the source code of ConfAgent module in ConfAgent.java and a utility class TimedOutTestsListener.java which can fetch unit tests' error report to ease debug.
+ * `agent` contains the source code of ConfAgent module and a utility class to fetch unit tests' error report to ease debug.
- * `runner` contains the source code of TestRunner, the external library, the shared files used to communicate with ConfAgent, and utility scripts for cluster testing.
-Users can use run_heter_conf_test.sh to test a heterogeneous test case.
+ * `runner` contains the source code of TestRunner, the library, the shared files used to communicate with ConfAgent,  the script to run heterogeneous tests, and scripts for cluster testing.
  * `test_gen` contains .
  * `analysis_data` contains .